nubenetes/awesome-kubernetes/docs/kubernetes.md

 - [Lens Kubernetes IDE 🌟](https://k8slens.dev/) Lens is the only IDE you’ll ever need to take control of your Kubernetes clusters.
 It's open source and free.
 Download it today!

 [![lens ide](images/header-lens.png)](https://k8slens.dev/)

+### Kubenav
+- [kubenav](https://github.com/kubenav/kubenav) is the navigator for your Kubernetes clusters right in your pocket. kubenav is a mobile, desktop and web app to manage Kubernetes clusters and to get an overview of the status of your resources.

 ### Skaffold.
 Local Kubernetes Development
 - [Skaffold 🌟](https://skaffold.dev/)